Skip to content

 They can be used together for analysis and reporting, such as:

-Quantities can be any needed unit of measure, including counts, volumes, weights, etc. Time can be a beginning/end time (an interval), or a point in time, or a due date.
-The flows require at least one of those.
-If a point in time is recorded, an application should return that time as the beginning and end time if asked.
+Quantities can be any needed unit of measure, including counts, volumes, weights, etc., including time-based units like hours.
+Time can be a beginning/end date-time (an interval), or a point in time, or a due date-time.
+If a point in time is recorded, but not beginning or end time, an application should return that time as the beginning and end time if asked.
+If only date is needed, the time portion can be left as all zeros.

 Sometimes a situation may call for a "compound quantity", like "Number-per-Year".